VISA GUIDE

 Research contributions published by professional organizations

-Write and publish a scholarly article in a peer-reviewed academic journal or a respected technical publication in your field which has an editorial process to publish articles
+Write and publish a scholarly article in a peer-reviewed journal or a respected technical publication that has an editorial process

-Collaborate with researchers or experts (professors at Universities working on a research where they need industry experts) who are experienced in scholarly publishing
+Collaborate with researchers or experts, such as professors at universities working on research where they need industry experts, who are experienced in scholarly publishing

-This criterion looks for published material in professional publications, major trade outlets, or major media that is about you and your work in the field for which you’re seeking the EB-1A visa.
+This criterion looks for published material in professional publications, major trade outlets, or major media that is about you and your work in the field for which you're seeking the EB-1A green card.

 Documentation you need